yash0632/yash0632/README.md

 - 👋 Hi, I’m yash sharma
-- 👀 I’m a full stack software Enginner
+- 👀 I’m a full stack software Enginner Looking for Job
-- 🌱 I’m currently learning b.tech in computer science
+- 🌱 I have graduated b.tech in computer science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+...

 <!---
 yash0632/yash0632 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.